nbogojevic/homeassistant-midea-air-appliances-lan/info.md

 ## Breaking Changes
 - Unique id of entities changed.
 Using serial number now instead of cloud API id.
 Old entites are updated with new unique id.
 - Removed sleep switch.
+{% if (version_installed.split(".")[1] | int) < 8 %}
+- Removed application key from advanced settings page.
+Only application name is used for configuration.
+- When migrating from version 0.6 or 0.7 new configuration may fail.
+Please remove and re-install integration.
+{% endif %}

 ## Major changes
 - Added support for air conditioners (**beta**)